 In another gaffe by GM, Chevrolet teamed with NBC's The Apprentice in March 2006 to launch a commercial contest for the Chevy Tahoe.
-Consumers could visit a special Chevrolet site, arrange video and music clips of the Tahoe how they wanted and add fonts to create their own commercials for the SUV.
+Consumers could visit a special Chevrolet site, arrange video and music clips of the Tahoe how they wanted, and add fonts to create their own commercials for the SUV.
 Sounds like a great idea, right?
-Well, not if you want to poke fun at the Tahoe, like many people were eager to do.
+Well, not if you're going to poke fun at the Tahoe like many people were eager to do.

 Sony's Black-And-White Bomb (2006)

 Using people to convey a black and white message is a fine line to walk in advertising.
 The United Colors of Benetton campaigns have done it provocatively, causing both outrage and conversation.
 But they were successful, for the most part.
-However, Sony was not so fortunate.
+However, Sony was not so fortunate as well.

 Intel's Poor Race Relations (2007)

-Complaints caused Intel to remove the ad and they issued an apology through the company's Web site, saying the intent was to "convey the performance capabilities of our processors through the visual metaphor of a sprinter."
-The apology goes on to say, "Unfortunately, our execution did not deliver our intended message and in fact proved to be insensitive and insulting."
+Complaints caused Intel to remove the ad, and they issued an apology through the company's Web site, saying the intent was to "convey the performance capabilities of our processors through the visual metaphor of a sprinter."
+The apology goes on to say, "Unfortunately, our execution did not deliver our intended message and proved to be insensitive and insulting."